Hyperling/HealthProtocol/ebook.md

 # Getting Into It

 All the topics require consistency to achieve maximum results.
 No exceptions.
 Failing on one can cause failures in others too.
-Image your health as a structure, like a temple.
+Imagine your health as a structure, like a temple.
 Each of the 6 protocols are like a pillar or column.
 Don't let your temple crumble.

 The first 4 subjects are Physical Internal: food, water, sleep, and exercise.
 These are like the four corner pillars of the temple.
 Taking care of them helps provide the framework for the last two center pillars: environment and outlook, which can be seen as Physical External and Nonphysical Internal respectively.
 You can imagine them as holding the center of the temple's vaulted roof, or environment could be the floor and outlook is an altar or a grand statue of Self.